 The gilded altar has a statue of St Anthony holding baby Jesus and a rare statue of St Eloi (Eligius), the patron saint of goldsmiths.

-Igreja de Santo Antônio, one of the most outstanding Lagos attractions, is also a National Monument, open from Tuesday to Sunday and the entrance ticket costs only 3 euros.
+Igreja de Santo Antônio, one of the most breathtaking and important churches in Portugal and a National Monument, is open from Tuesday to Sunday and the entrance ticket costs only 3 euros.

 8 – Go beach exploring

-I love beaches, and one of my favorite things to do in Lagos is beach exploring.
+I love beaches, and one of my favourite things to do in Algarve is beach exploring.

 The greatest thing about Lagos is that some of its best beaches are very close to each other, so you can take in a few in one go.

-During your beach exploration you’ll have the opportunity to visit Praia dos Estudantes, a picturesque beach with a charming Roman arch, part of Pinhão Fortress that was almost completely destroyed by a tsunami following an earthquake in 1755, and Praia do Pinhão, a secluded beach surrounded by orange towering cliffs, until you get the world famous Praia Dona Ana.
+During your beach exploration, you’ll have the opportunity to visit Praia dos Estudantes, a picturesque beach with a charming Roman arch, Praia do Pinhão, a secluded beach surrounded by orange towering cliffs until you get to the world-famous Praia Dona Ana.

 From Dona Ana to Camilo and Ponta da Piedade, the safest way is to walk along the road, although the views from the cliffs are outrageously beautiful.